DallanQ/lost_ruins_of_arnak/Manual.md

 Use the side with the **Bird Temple** for your first game.

-> Bird Temple: A red temple shaped like a bird
+> image of Bird Temple: A red temple shaped like a bird

 The Snake Temple side follows special rules which are explained on page 19.